 This is just my experience, but you can charge more rent for a house that’s broken into units than you would for just one place.
 It’s partly because you can buy the house in a nicer part of town, and partly because there are “virtual bottoms” in rental prices that people will adhere to.

-For example, a bachelor apartment in a weird building in my area would rent for over $1300.
+For example, a bachelor apartment in an apartment building in my area would rent for over $1300.
 So if I were to rent out a unit for $1000, that’d be a steal for the tenants, right?

 That said, I don’t think that they’re really that much more profitable once you factor in all the extras.
 BOOOOO.